Braxton Hicks contractions

 Braxton Hicks contractions, also known as practice contractions or false labor, are sporadic uterine contractions that may start around six weeks into a pregnancy.
-However, they are usually felt in the second or third trimester of pregnancy.
+However they are usually felt in the second or third trimester of pregnancy.

 Associated conditions

-Braxton Hicks contractions are often confused for labor.
+Braxton Hicks contractions are often mistaken for labor.
 Braxton Hicks contractions allow the pregnant woman's body to prepare for labor.
-However, the presence of Braxton Hicks contractions does not mean a woman is in labor or even that labor is about to commence.
+However the presence of Braxton Hicks contractions does not mean a woman is in labor nor even that labor is about to commence.
 Another common cause of pain in pregnancy is round ligament pain.

-Table 1.
-Braxton Hicks contractions vs. True Labor

 Pathophysiology

-Although the exact causes of Braxton Hicks contractions are not fully understood, there are known triggers that cause Braxton Hicks contractions, such as when a pregnant woman:
+Although the exact causes of Braxton Hicks contractions are not fully understood, there are known triggers that cause them, such as when a pregnant woman: